HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 We now have an operator that is projected with spin.
 And we have the Wick contraction which already has the isospin incorporated into it.
-One big difference is that the spin operator is at sink only, whereas the Wick contraction is a full correlation function already.
+One big difference is that the spin operator is at sink (or source) only, whereas the Wick contraction is a full correlation function already.

 As a next step we just build a full correlation function from the spin operators, namely writing $O O^\dagger$.
 This has all the factors that we need,